PX4/PX4-user_guide/en/telemetry/microhard_serial.md

 Mesh and point to multi-point modes are supported, but all vehicles must have a unique Mavlink ID.

 Anecdotally:
-- At the highest link rate, with no FEC, we can have 201 drone in one mesh system so that they could transmit 80 bytes once a second.
+- At the highest link rate, with no FEC, we can have 201 drones in one mesh system transmitting 80 bytes once a second.
 - You can have multiple networks working together at the same time without mutual interference using "co-located systems".
   For example, to deploy more than 500 vehicles you would need to deploy three P900 mesh coordinators, each serving up to 201 drones in their respective local networks.